 Before Doug became ill I’d never heard of Palliative care but wish I had when my husband was being treated because they support caregivers as well as the patient.

 During the last week of his life, Doug was in hospice care at our apartment.
-I had to deal with helping him to the bathroom, making him comfortable and later changing his diapers.
-Thank heavens for morphine.
+I had to deal with helping him to the bathroom, keeping him comfortable and later changing his diapers.
+It wasn’t fun at all.
+And thank God for morphine.

 After he became unresponsive in his last 24 hours, a higher level of care was ordered and a nurse stayed with us helping to ease his pain until he stopped breathing.